laravel/docs/eloquent-relationships.md

 <a name="inline-relationship-existence-queries"></a>
 #### Inline Relationship Existence Queries

-If you would like to query for a relationship's existence with a single, simple where condition attached to the relationship query, you may find it more convenient to use the `whereRelation`, `orWhereRelation`, `whereMorphRelation` and `orWhereMorphRelation` methods.
+If you would like to query for a relationship's existence with a single, simple where condition attached to the relationship query, you may find it more convenient to use the `whereRelation`, `orWhereRelation`, `whereMorphRelation`, and `orWhereMorphRelation` methods.
 For example, we may query for all posts that have unapproved comments:

     use App\Models\Post;